agam1233/cleverly-development/README.md

 For questions, concerns, or legal inquiries regarding Cleverly TOS, contact:
 cleverlyai@proton.me

+WARNING: The open source code is a development server.
+Do not use it in a production deployment.
+Use a production WSGI server instead.
 ---

 **By using Cleverly, you confirm that you have read, understood, and agree to comply with all sections of this TOS.**